NagaBushan/covidcases/README.md

 - Then click again on test button
 - The logs output will appear on the screen
 - When test is success it will display as "Covid data extracted successfully into S3 bucket"
-- The report will be generated in the csv format and can be seen in s3 bucket, s3: tf-covid-cases/tmp/covid.csv
+- Then the resport in the csv format can be seen in s3 bucket, s3: //ttf-covid-cases//tmp/covid.csv

 >Please note, the s3 tf-covid-cases bucket needs to be manually deleted.
 Terraform destroy is not handled to delete it.